nocalhost/nocalhost.github.io/docs/config/config-deployment-spec.md

 When a resource declares `dependLabelSelector` in the deployment configuration, the characters in the `pods` array represent the labels of the pods to be waited for.
 The format is key-value pairs.
 The characters in the `jobs` array represent the labels of the jods to be waited for.
 The format is also key-value pairs.

 Both `pods` and `jobs` are optional.
-In the actual deployment process, it will generate an `initContainer` for the specified workload, wait for the status of all pods matching the label to be `Ready`, and wait for the status of all jobs matching the label to be `Succeeded`.
+When you actually deploy your application, it will generate an `initContainer` for the specified workload, wait for the status of all pods matching the label to be `Ready`, and wait for the status of all jobs matching the label to be `Succeeded`.

 <br/>